Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 In the former case, the fuel cell would have zero water consumption and withdrawal footprints.
 In the latter case, both of these footprints would be negative.
 Like solar panels, hydrogen fuel cells are a very clean source of energy at the operational scope, with hydrogen fuel cells being slightly cleaner due to their zero to negative water consumption.
-However, examining the embodied footprints of these fuel cells reveals an entirely different story--specifically, the footprints of the methods used to produce, store and transport hydrogen gas.
+However, examining the embodied footprints of these fuel cells reveals the considerable footprints of the methods used to produce, store and transport hydrogen gas.
 “Hydrogen as an Alternative Fuel: A Comprehensive Review of Challenges and Opportunities in Production, Storage, and Transportation" states,

 >"The environmental sustainability of hydrogen production is heavily influenced by the methods used to generate it... a significant 62% of global hydrogen production relies on natural gas without carbon capture, utilization, and storage (CCUS), while 21% comes from coal.
 Only a small portion is produced through electrolysis, a cleaner method that can be powered by renewable energy sources like wind or solar.
 This heavy dependence on fossil fuels leads to considerable carbon emissions, which challenge hydrogen's potential as a truly clean and sustainable energy carrier" [@hossainbhuiyanHydrogenAlternativeFuel2025].

 "Hydrogen as an Alternative Fuel" also explains a multitude of economic difficulties related to hydrogen as an electricity source, stating that hydrogen produced via electrolysis (called green hydrogen) is the most expensive to extract, and the high costs of building and installing devices capable of performing electrolysis is a major barrier to the upscaling of hydrogen fuel for electicity [@hossainbhuiyanHydrogenAlternativeFuel2025].

+# Discuss wind power here and how it could be combined with hydrogen fuel and/or solar in the near future as an optimal fuel mix for Chicago data centers.

 Ideally, all hydrogen fuel produced would be green hydrogen, but this is not currently possible due to the energy intensive nature of hydrogen extraction, subsidies to fossil fuels, other aforementioned economic barriers, and a lack of infrastructure for extracting and storing the hydrogen.
 In contrast, solar energy requires no specialized storage facilities or elaborate extraction technologies.
 Green hydrogen is a theoretically promising solution due to its excellent operational cleanliness.